-A Source Water Assessment of the WCSA water system was conducted in 2001 and 2002 by WCSA, the Virginia Department of Health and a private consulting agency.
-The Reservation Spring, Widener Spring, Jones Spring, Middle Fork Holston River, and South Fork Holston River were determined to be of high susceptibility to contamination using the criteria developed by the state in its approved Source Water Assessment Program.
+A Source Water Assessment of the WCSA water system was conducted in 2019 and 2020 by the Virginia Department of Health.
+The Reservation Spring, Middle Fork Holston River, and South Fork Holston River were determined to be of high susceptibility to contamination using the criteria developed by the state in its approved Source Water Assessment Program.
+The Cole Spring, Widener Spring, and Jones Spring were determined to be of moderate susceptibility to contamination using the criteria developed by the state in its approved Source Water Assessment Program.
 The Source Water Assessment is a study and report that provides information about where WCSA's drinking water comes from and what could pose a threat to the drinking water quality.
 For more information about the Source Water Assessment please contact WCSA at (276) 628-7151.